OUR HISTORY & ORIGINS

 The BDA British Deaf Association (BDA) was formed in Leeds as The British Deaf and Dumb Association (BDDA) on 24th July 1890.

-The 1890 conference was also a belated response to an international congress held in Milan ten years earlier, attended mainly by hearing teachers of deaf children, that passed a resolution banning the use of sign languages throughout the world.
-Enthused delegates returned home all over Europe to weed out Deaf teachers, to eradicate the use of sign language in schools, and to cut down classes to sizes that could be managed by hearing teachers.
+The 1890 conference was also a belated response to an international congress held in Milan ten years earlier, attended mainly by hearing teachers of deaf children, which passed a resolution banning the use of sign languages throughout the world.
+Enthused delegates returned home from all over Europe to weed out Deaf teachers, to eradicate the use of sign language in schools, and to cut down classes to sizes that could be managed by hearing teachers.

-Following the re-appraisal of the BDA’s role at its 1980 Congress, the BDA turned its attention to also mobilising the support of the hearing community.
+Following the re-appraisal of the BDA’s role at its 1980 Congress, the BDA also turned its attention to mobilising the support of the hearing community.
 Its aim was, and still is, to develop greater understanding throughout the UK of what deafness means, and to fundraise for its community development and campaigning programmes.